imponenm/SpeakPrecisely-JS/README.md

 If you'd like to implement on iOS, Android, or directly via websocket, please view our [API reference](https://docs.speakprecisely.com/docs/transcribe) instead.

+## Supported languages

+Please take a look at our docs page for [supported languages and language codes](https://docs.speakprecisely.com/docs/languages).

 ## Installation

 ### NPM